testofthings/toolsaf/documentation/MoreStatementFeatures.md

 ```

 Further examples of using `ignore()` to mask false positives can be found in the [Ruuvi security statement](https://github.com/testofthings/statement-ruuvi/blob/main/ruuvi/statement.py).

+### Determining if a Finding is a False Positive

+The task of determining whether or not a tool finding is a false positive is left to the security statement's creator.
+Here are some tips to help you with that:

+* Check tool output files, as some contain additional information on the found issues.
+* Check the documentation of used tools on their own websites (or maybe even their source code).
+* Information on Common Vulnerabilities and Exposures (CVEs) can be found using your favorite search engine.
+* Consider findings within the context of the specific IoT system.
+What may be a critical vulnerability in one setup might be harmless in another due to different configurations or implementations.

+An understanding of the tools used and the system will help you make informed decisions about handling findings.

 ## Mobile Application Permissions (Android Only)